joelmcdaniel/get-prog-fsharp/README.md

 # get-prog-fsharp
-Try This exercises for Get Programming with F# book
+Exercises/samples from Get Programming with F# book